NVlabs/edm2/README.md

 python generate_images.py --preset=edm2-img512-s-guid-dino --outdir=out
 ```

 The above command automatically downloads the necessary models and caches them under `$HOME/.cache/dnnlib`, which can be overridden by setting the `DNNLIB_CACHE_DIR` environment variable.
-The `--preset=edm2-img512-xxl-guid-dino` option indicates that we will be using the XXL-sized EDM2 model, trained with ImageNet-512 and sampled using guidance, with EMA length and guidance strength chosen to minimize FD<sub>DINOv2</sub>.
+The `--preset=edm2-img512-s-guid-dino` option indicates that we will be using the S-sized EDM2 model, trained with ImageNet-512 and sampled using guidance, with EMA length and guidance strength chosen to minimize FD<sub>DINOv2</sub>.
 The following presets are supported:

 ```
 edm2-img512-{xs|s|m|l|xl|xxl}-fid        # Table 2, no CFG